 “The raw data are too big to send back via satellite.
 But if the vessels are equipped with artificial intelligence to interpret what they’re seeing, they can send their results back in real time,” he says.

-Researchers will continue to improve the artificial sandeel researcher, and they are working on expanding its use to other species and surveys.
+Marine scientists will continue to improve the artificial sandeel researcher, and they are working on expanding its use to other species and surveys.

 “We also hope to start using so-called unsupervised learning.
 This involves not defining the correct answers that the artificial intelligence has to match, but rather giving it loads of data that it has to make sense of by itself.
 Then it can become even better than us.
 But that is for the future,” concludes Handegard.